shervinea/cheatsheet-translation/es/refresher-linear-algebra.md

 **44. Eigenvalue, eigenvector ― Given a matrix A∈Rn×n, λ is said to be an eigenvalue of A if there exists a vector z∈Rn∖{0}, called eigenvector, such that we have:**

-&#10230; Valor propio, vector propio ― Dada una matriz A∈Rn×n, λ se dice que es un valor propio de A si existe un vector z∈Rn∖{0}, llamado vector propio, tal que:
+&#10230; Valor propio, vector propio ― Dada una matriz A∈Rn×n, λ se dice que es un valor propio (eigenvalue, en inglés) de A si existe un vector z∈Rn∖{0}, llamado vector propio (eigenvector, en inglés), tal que:

 <br>

 **45. Spectral theorem ― Let A∈Rn×n.
 If A is symmetric, then A is diagonalizable by a real orthogonal matrix U∈Rn×n.
 By noting Λ=diag(λ1,...,λn), we have:**

 &#10230; Teorema espectral ― Sea A∈Rn×n.
-Si A es simétrica, entonces A es diagonalizable por una matriz real ortogonal U∈Rn×n.
+Si A es simétrica, entonces A es diagonalizable a través de una matriz real ortogonal U∈Rn×n.
 Denotando Λ=diag(λ1,...,λn), se tiene que:

 <br>